nrd10/ProgramofStudyWebApp/README.md

      - db
 ```

-This docker-compose.yml file is used to define multiple services that are needed to be running in order to allow the entire
+This `docker-compose.yml` file is used to define multiple services that are needed to be running in order to allow the entire
 application to function correctly.
 The first three services: db, redis, and cache use images downloaded from Docker Hub.
+The following descriptions summarize what each service does and how each service was configured:
-1. db: This service contains the Postgres database utilized by the web application.
+1. `db`: This service contains the Postgres database utilized by the web application.
 It makes use of variables set in our
 .env file to correctly configure the Postgres database name, user and password.